28th January, 2025

 The last update to COSHH at the time of writing is The Control of Substances Hazardous to Health (Amendment) Regulations 2004.
 This update included the replacement of the definition "maximum exposure limits" with "workplace exposure limits", and the description for adequately controlling exposure.

 Need help with COSHH?
-Start your COSHH register today by downloading our free template to help you identify the hazardous substances in use, and download COSHH assessment templates for your work activities.
+Start your COSHH register today by downloading our free template to help you identify the hazardous substances in use, and create COSHH assessments for your work activities.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.